-Charles Lindsay, Early Tibetan Computer, 2016, from the FIELD STATION works, 1960's, working computer, yakk horns, aerospace aluminum tape

-Tours will visit the installation by Charles Lindsay, who directs the artist-in-residence program for SETI (Search for Extra Terrestrial Intelligence).
-Participants will delve into earth's geologic and cultural pasts, viewing scientific equipment created/salvaged from space exploration and archaeology.
-A collage art project will allow students to create their own "experiment" to explore time and space.
+Charles Lindsay, Early Tibetan Computer, 2016, from the FIELD STATION works, 1960's, working computer, yak horns, aerospace aluminum tape cultural pasts, viewing scientific equipment created/salvaged from space exploration and archaeology.
+Instructions for a collage art project will allow students to create their own musings on human perceptions of time and space, and create what they think are within the remaining crates.